niniack/rec-sys-dynamics/code/src/Datasets/ReadMe.txt

 - Utility_Matrix.pkl ----- The full utility matrix for users and items including the items and users that will be added over time
 Column = Item_Id
 Row = User_Id

+- P_df_Plot.png ----- This is a plot of the heat map of the dataset's complete utility matrix

+- ratings_matrix_plot.png ----- This is a plot of the heat map of the dataset's initial utility matrix

 -----------------------------------------------------------------------------------------